The Campbell's Company research snapshot

 Fundamental monitor

 Update scenario ranges after each quarterly earnings report.
-The base case requires evidence that revenue declines are stabilizing and free cash flow is not deteriorating.
+The base case requires evidence that revenue declines are stabilizing and that free cash flow is not deteriorating.

 Investment research summary